 All you need is a short break to enjoy the Hunter Valley, Upper Hunter and Barrington Tops, all part of the world-renowned Hunter Valley wine region that begins only two hours’ drive north of Sydney.
 There are trains and coach tours to the region or you can fly into Newcastle Airport and rent a car.

-For a memorable slice of history, hop aboard a Nova Cruises riverboat in Newcastle and travel along the Hunter River to wine country and historic Morpeth, where the Arnott’s family biscuit dynasty began in 1847.
-In colonial times before the railway, steamboats ploughed the rivers to Paterson.
+For a memorable slice of history, hop aboard a Nova Cruises riverboat in Newcastle and travel along the Hunter River to wine country and historic Maitland and Morpeth.
+It was in Morpeth that the Arnott’s family biscuit dynasty began in 1847.

 With vines first planted in the early 1820s, exceptional heritage and exciting innovation meet in the region’s winemaking.
 You’ll taste some of the best wines in the world at the cellar doors, including the distinguished Hunter Valley Semillon.
 Emerging European grape varieties win accolades, too.

 Fun and informative tours combine fine wine and good food, a tasty mix in the Hunter which grows a rich variety of produce.
 At award-winning restaurants such as Muse Restaurant, Bistro Molines and Margan Restaurant, talented chefs create exquisite dishes using the freshest seasonal produce.